A dead tooth can happen to the best of us and it can happen in a variety of ways.

 What is a dead tooth?

-A dead tooth, also known as a non-vital tooth, refers to a condition in which either an internal or external factor disrupts the active blood supply of a tooth, hindering its growth and indeed, its ability to live.
+A dead tooth, also known as a non-vital tooth, is a condition in which an internal or external factor disrupts the active blood supply of a tooth.
+The tooth becomes weak and can fracture easily.

-Teeth are composed of three layers: enamel, dentin, and pulp.
+Our teeth are composed of three layers: enamel, dentin, and pulp.
 The pulp forms the innermost section of a tooth and is a rich source of blood vessels and nerves.
 These healthy blood vessels and nerves play a significant role in the adequate nourishment of the tooth.
-A dead tooth occurs when these vessels and nerves die due to trauma, damage, or decay.
+A tooth is said to have died when its vessels and nerves die due to trauma, damage, or decay.

 What happens when you have a dead tooth?

-The indications of a dying tooth are not limited to discoloration but extend far beyond it.
-The most common of these dead tooth symptoms are listed below:
+The implications of a dying tooth extend far beyond mere discoloration.
+In addition to discoloration and toothache, some of the most common symptoms associated with a dead tooth are listed below:

 - Tooth discoloration; a gray or black tooth